justinhoward/recite/README.md

 });
 ```

-That's a bit wordy, so the extension also adds the `getJson` and `postJson` methods for you.
+That's a bit wordy, so the extension also adds the `getJson`, `postJson`, and `requestJson` methods for you.
 These
 set the 'content-type' and 'accepts' headers of your request to 'application/json'.
 Let's use the
 `postJson` method to send the above request.